shivam-maharshi/sys-designs/movie-theater/README.md

 # [MovieTheaterSeating] (https://github.com/shivam-maharshi/oop-designs/edit/master/movie-theater)

 ## [1.
 Introduction] (https://github.com/shivam-maharshi/oop-designs/edit/master/movie-theater)
-Movie Theater Seating project solves allocates seats in a movie theater to incoming requests in an efficient way which maximizes theater profit as well as gives closely located seats made in a single request.
+Movie Theater Seating project allocates seats in a movie theater to incoming requests in an efficient way which maximizes theater profit as well as gives closely located seats made in a single request.
+To efficiently allocate seats for maximizing profit for the movie theater, as well as to give customers closely located seats, we use a clustered seat allocation algorithm.
 In the current support it is capable of taking seat reservation request input from a file and writes the seat reservation details to an output file.
 However the design is flexible to take inputs and dispatch outputs to any source with code extension.

 For the problem specifications please refer to /sample_data/MovieTheaterSeatingHomework.pdf.